-This is the entire brain of our system, and we will begin with using a version of an Arduino board for our prototype; depending on the complexity of our program and memory space, this will either likely be a Nano or Uno board.
-This module will receive 6V DC power from the power module and distribute 5V DC power to the rest of the modules that need it.
+This is the entire brain of our system, and we are using an ATMega328P chip for our prototype.
+This module will receive 9V DC power from the power module and distribute 3.3 V and 5V DC power to the rest of the modules that need it.

-Regarding data, the digital IO pins will be used for the majority of our system.
+Regarding data, the digital IO pins are used for the majority of our system.
 Every other module will be connected through digital pins, with the exception that the accelerometer will communicate with the control module with additional I2C protocol.
 It will have a strict input from user interface, strict output to our LEDs, and input/output to our sensing module.